 Previous to Mandalay, Schulman produced “Crash”, directed by Paul Haggis and starring Sandra Bullock, Don Cheadle, Matt Dillon, and Terrence Howard.
-Released in May 2005 by Lionsgate Films, the film premiered to critical acclaim at the 2004 Toronto International Film Festival. ”Crash” collected numerous awards and nominations, including the Grand Prize at the 2005 Deauville International Film Festival, Best Feature Film at the 2005 Black Movie Awards, Best Ensemble at the 2006 Screen Actors Guild Awards, Best Feature Film at the NAACP Image Awards and Best Screenplay at the 2006 WGA Awards.
-In addition to the Best Picture Oscar, “Crash” received 2006 Academy Awards for Best Original Screenplay and Best Editing.
+Released in 2005 by Lionsgate, “Crash” collected numerous awards and nominations, including the Grand Prize at the 2005 Deauville International Film Festival, Best Feature Film at the 2005 Black Movie Awards, Best Ensemble at the 2006 Screen Actors Guild Awards, Best Feature Film at the NAACP Image Awards and Best Screenplay at the 2006 WGA Awards.
+In addition to Schulman receiving the film’s Best Picture Oscar® in 2006, “Crash” received Academy Awards for Best Original Screenplay and Best Editing.

 In 2002, Schulman and Tom Nunan formed Bull’s Eye Entertainment to produce independent film and television content.
-Through this venture, Schulman produced “The Illusionist”, written and directed by Neil Burger and starring Edward Norton, Paul Giamatti and Jessica Biel.
-The film, which was released in the fall of 2006 and made its world premiere at the 2006 Sundance Film Festival, garnered critical acclaim achieving the Critics Choice Award for Best Composer at the Broadcast Film Critics Association Awards, an Oscar nomination for Best Achievement in Cinematography, and a nomination from the American Society of Cinematographers for Outstanding Achievement in Cinematography in Theatrical Releases.
+Through this venture, Schulman produced “The Illusionist,” written and directed by Neil Burger and starring Edward Norton, Paul Giamatti and Jessica Biel.
+The film was released to great success in 2006, and garnered critical acclaim, achieving the Critics Choice Award for Best Composer at the Broadcast Film Critics Association Awards, an Oscar nomination for Best Achievement in Cinematography, and a nomination from the American Society of Cinematographers for Outstanding Achievement in Cinematography in Theatrical Releases.

-“Thumbsucker,” another Bull’s Eye Entertainment production which Schulman executive produced, premiered to mass appeal at the 2005 Sundance Film Festival.
-The film, released by Sony Classics that year, starred Lou Pucci, Tilda Swinton, Vincent D'Onofrio, Keanu Reeves, Kelli Garner, Benjamin Bratt and Vince Vaughn, and garnered Best Actor Awards at Sundance and Berlin for Pucci.
-Additionally, director and world-famous graphic designer Mike Mills won the Guardian Award (Best Director) at the Edinburgh International Film Festival.
+“Thumbsucker,” another Bull’s Eye Entertainment production which Schulman executive produced, has been a beloved cult hit since the 2005 Sundance Film Festival.
+The film, released by Sony Classics that year, starred Lou Pucci, Tilda Swinton, Keanu Reeves, and Vince Vaughn, and garnered Best Actor Awards at Sundance and Berlin for Pucci.
+Additionally, award winning director and world-famous graphic designer Mike Mills won the Guardian Award (Best Director) at the Edinburgh International Film Festival.

-Schulman has served as producer on numerous projects throughout her vast career including “Godsend,” starring Robert De Niro and Edward Burn’s “Sidewalks of New York” as well as associate producing “Tears of the Sun” starring Bruce Willis and “Isn’t She Great?” starring Bette Midler.
-She was an executive producer on Lifetime's drama series “Angela’s Eyes,” and will be executive producing “Crash”, the television series, for Starz/Encore this spring.
+Schulman has served as producer on numerous additional projects throughout her vast career, including “Godsend,” starring Robert De Niro and Edward Burn’s “Sidewalks of New York” as well as associate producing “Tears of the Sun” starring Bruce Willis, “Isn’t She Great?” starring Bette Midler and “Striptease” starring Demi Moore.

 From 1998 to 2000, Schulman served as President of Michael Ovitz’s Artists Production Group, where she supervised over fifty projects, including developing and securing financing for Martin Scorsese’s epic drama “Gangs of New York”.
 She also served as head of production for a joint venture formed between APG and media giant Studio Canal.